mbaronif/mbaronif/README.md

 - 👋 Hi, I’m @mbaronif
 - 👀 I’m interested in languages, books, movies and board games
 - 🌱 I’m currently learning Java Script, Python and Japanese 😁
-- 💞️ I’m looking for projects where I can collaborate with translation and writing, besides JS/Python projects where a newbie could contribute and grow
+- 💞️ I’m looking for projects where I can collaborate with translation and writing, besides JS/Python projects where a newbie could contribute and learn
 - 📫 You can reach me here or by e-mail: mabaronif@gmail.com

 (Still learning, so thanks for the patience 😄)